-- (8) The local government may grant development approval permitting a development with a maximum building height of 24.0 metres (7 storeys), if it is satisfied that all of the following requirements are met: - (a) The development site has a minimum site area of 3,000 square metres. - (b) The minimum side and rear boundary setback for all buildings shall be 6 metres.
-For those portions of the development above 17.5 metres (5 storeys), the minimum side and rear boundary setback shall be as per the Element Objectives of Element 2.7 - Building Separation of State Planning Policy 7.3 Residential Design Codes Volume 2 - Apartments. - (c) Portions of building above 18.0 metres (5 storeys) shall be contained beneath an angled plane extending from a height of 1.6 metres above ground level at the street boundary of any residential property directly opposite the land, through a point 18.0 metres above ground level at a setback of 6.0 metres from the street boundary of the site. - (d) The ground floor gross floorplate area of all buildings on the site shall not exceed 60% of the site area. - (e) Communal open space, usable for passive recreation by occupants, shall be provided at ground level to a minimum area equivalent to 25% of the site area. - (9) The local government may grant approval to a Student Accommodation Facility, having regard to the following: - (a) The objectives and provisions of any local planning policy adopted by the local government for the purpose of providing guidance for development for this site. - (b) The design of the development including advice of the relevant nominated Design Review Panel, or other suitably qualified consultant(s) appointed by the local government for the purposes of providing advice on architectural design. - (c) The use generates a level of activity that provides an appropriate transition between the adjacent Bentley/Curtin Specialised Activity Centre and surrounding residential neighbourhood; and, - (d) The use(s) proposed are complementary in scale and intensity to the range of accommodation facilities, commercial activities and community services envisioned within the adjacent Bentley/Curtin Specialised Activity Centre. - (10) In addition to (8) and (9), any Student Accommodation Facility shall meet the following criteria: - (a) The development shall have due regard to the Element Objectives and Design Guidance for all Elements of State Planning Policy 7.3 Volume 2 Apartments. - (b) Developments shall provide a variety of unit typologies.
-Units may comprise various levels of shared facilities including: - (i) Self-contained units with all amenities except laundry facilities. - (ii) Units with en-suite bathrooms and shared laundry and kitchen facilities; or, - (iii) Hostel type facilities where rooms are for sleeping, studying and storage only and shared laundry, kitchen and bathroom facilities are provided. - (c) Self-contained units shall be no smaller than 14 square metres. - (d) Developments shall incorporate communal facilities and amenities for residents such as, but not limited to, sporting facilities, entertainment and recreation facilities, laundry facilities and other essential amenities. - (e) Resident, staff and visitor parking is provided in accordance with a Parking Needs Study, which is to be prepared in a conjunction with a Development Application, to the satisfaction of the local government. - (f) Non-residential land uses other than 'Student Accommodation Facility' are permitted on the ground floor.
-The combined total area of these other non-residential land uses shall be no greater than 500 square metres in gross floor area.

-(g) Notwithstanding the land use controls set out in Table 4, 'Recreation - Private' may be considered as a 'D' use, subject to sub-paragraph (vi) above.
+- (a) The development site has a minimum site area of 3,000 square metres. - (b) The minimum side and rear boundary setback for all buildings shall be 6 metres.
+For those portions of the development above 17.5 metres (5 storeys), the minimum side and rear boundary setback shall be as per Element 2.7 Building Separation of State Planning Policy 7.3 Residential Design Codes Volume 2 Apartments. - (c) Portions of building above 18.0 metres (5 storeys) shall be contained beneath an angled plane extending from a height of 1.6 metres above ground level at the street boundary of any residential property directly opposite the land, through a point 18.0 metres above ground level at a setback of 6.0 metres from the street boundary of the site. - (d) The ground floor gross floorplate area of all buildings on the site shall not exceed 60% of the site area. - (e) Communal open space, usable for passive recreation by occupants, shall be provided at ground level to a minimum area equivalent to 25% of the site area. - (9) The local government may grant approval to a Student Accommodation Facility, having regard to the following: - (a) The objectives and provisions of any local planning policy adopted by the local government for the purpose of providing guidance for development for this site. - (b) The design of the development including advice of the relevant nominated Design Review Panel, or other suitably qualified consultant(s) appointed by the local government for the purposes of providing advice on architectural design. - (c) The use generates a level of activity that provides an appropriate transition between the adjacent Bentley/Curtin Specialised Activity Centre and surrounding residential neighbourhood; and, - (d) The use(s) proposed are complementary in scale and intensity to the range of accommodation facilities, commercial activities and community services envisioned within the adjacent Bentley/Curtin Specialised Activity Centre. - (10) In addition to (8) and (9), any Student Accommodation Facility shall meet the following criteria: - (a) The development shall have due regard to the Element Objectives and Design Guidance for all Elements of State Planning Policy 7.3 Volume 2 Apartments. - (b) Developments shall provide a variety of unit typologies.
+Units may comprise various levels of shared facilities including: - (i) Self-contained units with all amenities except laundry facilities. - (ii) Units with en-suite bathrooms and shared laundry and kitchen facilities; or, - (iii) Hostel type facilities where rooms are for sleeping, studying and storage only and shared laundry, kitchen and bathroom facilities are provided. - (c) Self-contained units shall be no smaller than 14 square metres. - (d) Developments shall incorporate communal facilities and amenities for residents such as, but not limited to, sporting facilities, entertainment and recreation facilities, laundry facilities and other essential amenities. - (e) Resident, staff and visitor parking is provided in accordance with a Parking Needs Study, which is to be prepared in a conjunction with a Development Application, to the satisfaction of the local government. - (f) Other non-residential land uses other than 'Student Accommodation Facility' are permitted on the ground floor.
+The combined total area of these other non-residential land uses shall be no greater than 500 square metres in gross floor area. - (g) Notwithstanding the land use controls set out in Table 4, 'Recreation Private' may be considered as a 'D' use, subject to sub-paragraph (vi) above.